typebytes/angular-checklist/content/architecture/provide-shared-services-on-root-level.md

 # Solution

-When creating a `SharedModule`, we want to import the components in all feature modules but only only provide the services in our root module, for instance `AppModule`.
+When creating a `SharedModule`, we want to import the components in all feature modules but only provide the services in our root module, for instance `AppModule`.
 We can accomplish this by leveraging the `forRoot` convention.
 Here's what our `SharedModule` would look like this:

 ```ts
 @NgModule({